DKarandikar/XrayIoTAnalysis/CapturingUI/readme.md

 Config is stored in the `config.json` file, this should be customised to the network and interface desired.

 Uses Scapy to capture the packets, correct interface name for the config file can be found by running `ifaces` in a python interpreter

+For linux, may need to use `setcap cap_net_raw=eip /usr/bin/pythonX.X` for your version of python, or else run `captureMain.py` as root

 ## Processing Captures